 Most of the local communities see wildlife as a source of income (having opportunities to sell their merchandise to the tourists) and tourists attraction, very few really have the connection with the wildlife.

-We all agree that this is a tricky situation to a group of people who are inadequately informed on the importance of wildlife conservation and living in total poverty.
+We all agree that this is a tricky situation for a group of people who are inadequately informed on the importance of wildlife conservation and living in total poverty.
 How do you change their perception towards wildlife and make them embrace wildlife conservation positively?
-Answer to this question will be a strong background and foundation for the future of the wildlife conservation.
+Answer to this question will be a strong background and foundation for the future of wildlife conservation.

-Local communities have been living with the wildlife for centuries and their co-existence has been positive, the problem is the external parties that are corrupting their minds and this is the greatest threat to wildlife survival.
-Its important we start by salvaging the local community support as we continue fighting for wildlife conservation and being their voice.
+Local communities have been living with wildlife for centuries and their co-existence has been positive, the problem is the external parties that are corrupting their minds and this is the greatest threat to wildlife survival.
+It’s important we start by salvaging the local community support as we continue fighting for wildlife conservation and being their voice.

 Originally written at http://chechewinnie.wordpress.com/